• Skip to main content

 Where to Find Fresh Elderflowers

-Otherwise, sometimes you can find fresh elderflower flower heads being sold at farmers markets and also online.
-One my favorite places to order fresh edible flowers from online is Gourmet Sweet Botanicals.
+Otherwise, you can often find fresh elderflower flower heads being sold at farmers' markets and online.
+One of my favorite places to order fresh edible flowers online is Gourmet Sweet Botanicals.

-Be certain to check elderflower heads for bugs before using!
+Be certain to check elderflower heads for bugs before using them!

 lemon slices and elderflowers float atop a cordial in the making